Duggars Release Baby Samuel’s Latest Pics Amid Derick’s Twitter Scandal, Fans Accuse Damage Control Attempt

 “Your husband pretty much committed social media suicide.
 Here I’ve been trying to discourage people from posting rude comments on your IG over the past few days and then your husband goes and spews his own venom.
 Funny how you all went silent when your own family secrets were exposed two years ago.
 Leave Jazz alone.”

-So far, Derick has not taken down his tweet against attacking Jazz Jennings and I Am Jazz.
+So far, Derick has not taken down his tweet attacking Jazz Jennings and I Am Jazz.
 There has been no apology or official statement from the reality TV family either.
-As the Counting On community reels from this latest scandal, Duggar family fans could at least rest assure that Jill and baby Samuel are both doing very well.
+As the Counting On community reels from this latest scandal, Duggar family fans could at least rest assured that Jill and baby Samuel are both doing very well.

-Jill Duggar, Derick Dillard and their growing family star in the 19 Kids and Counting spinoff series, Counting On, which is set to begin its latest season this coming September on TLC.
+Jill Duggar, Derick Dillard, and their growing family star in the 19 Kids and Counting spinoff series, Counting On, which is set to begin its latest season this coming September on TLC.

 [Featured Image by Jill Dillard/Instagram]